swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

 - Protocols may not capture generic type parameters:

-    Firstly, even if we wanted to do this via some sort of implicit associated type, as mentioned above we couldn't represent the existential in the parent.
+    Even if we wanted to do this with an implicit associated type, as mentioned above we couldn't represent the constrained protocol existential in the parent.
 Secondly, there is a concern about parameterised protocols.
+So expect an error:

     ```swift
     struct MyType<X> {
        protocol MyProto {
-           var content: X { get set } // ERROR: Cannot capture 'X' from MyType
+           var content: X { get set } // ERROR: Cannot capture 'X' from MyType<X>
        }
        var protoInstance: MyProto
     }